EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Not Using Table Alias
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/85)

-Use aliases for your table names in most T-SQL statements; a useful convention is to make the alias out of the first or first two letters of each capitalized table name, e.g. “Site” becomes "S" and "SiteType" becomes “ST”.
+Use aliases for your table names in most T-SQL statements; a useful convention is to make the alias out of the first or first two letters of each capitalized table name, e.g., “Site” becomes "S" and "SiteType" becomes “ST”.

 [Back to top](#top)